Accreditation and ISO

 - External System Relationships

-The re-accreditation benefits both employees and citizens by creating a self-assessment of the Bowling Green Fire Department’s work and ensuring a high standard of services to the public.
+This re-accreditation benefits both employees and citizens by creating a self-assessment of the Bowling Green Fire Department’s work and ensuring a high standard of services to the public.
+The vision of the Bowling Green Fire Department is “Continuous improvement through intentional efforts for excellence.”
+The accreditation model provides a framework for continuous improvement in fire and emergency services.

 Let us know if anything is wrong with this page.
 However, please don't include any personal or financial information.